Infectious Bronchitis in Chickens

 - optimal temperatures and temperature regulation if needed

 Some sources report that increasing the temperature by a couple of degrees helps recovery.
+However, higher temperatures can sometimes inflict other health issues and dehydration.

 Infectious Bronchitis Virus